aws-samples/genai-llm-application-monitoring-on-aws/README.md

    1. <b>NOTE)</b> If this is your first time deploying this application, make sure you install all Node.js packages by running ```npm install``` below from the `cdk` folder

 ```
-cdk bootstrap
-cdk synth

-//ensure you update all placeholder values in the command below
+#Ensure you update all placeholder values in the commands below

+#Change directories to the **cdk** directory
+cd cdk

+Bootstrap your environment
+cdk bootstrap \
+-c domainPrefix=<Enter Custom Domain Prefix to be used for Amazon Cognito> \
+-c appCustomDomainName=<Enter Custom Domain Name to be used for Front-end application> \
+-c loadBalancerOriginCustomDomainName=<Enter Custom Domain Name to be used for Load Balancer Origin> \
+-c customDomainRoute53HostedZoneID=<Enter Route53 Hosted Zone ID for the Custom Domain being used> \
+-c customDomainRoute53HostedZoneName=<Enter Route53 Hosted Zone Name for the Custom Domain being used> \
+-c customDomainCertificateArn=<Enter ACM Certificate ARN for Custom Domains provided>

+#Synthesize your environment
+cdk synth \
+-c domainPrefix=<Enter Custom Domain Prefix to be used for Amazon Cognito> \
+-c appCustomDomainName=<Enter Custom Domain Name to be used for Front-end application> \
+-c loadBalancerOriginCustomDomainName=<Enter Custom Domain Name to be used for Load Balancer Origin> \
+-c customDomainRoute53HostedZoneID=<Enter Route53 Hosted Zone ID for the Custom Domain being used> \
+-c customDomainRoute53HostedZoneName=<Enter Route53 Hosted Zone Name for the Custom Domain being used> \
+-c customDomainCertificateArn=<Enter ACM Certificate ARN for Custom Domains provided>

+#Deploy your stack
 cdk deploy --all \
 --stack-name ObserveLLMStack \
--c appCustomDomainName=<Enter Custom Domain Name to be used for Frontend App> \
+-c domainPrefix=<Enter Custom Domain Prefix to be used for Amazon Cognito> \
--c appCustomDomainName2=<Enter Custom Domain Name to be used for Frontend App of second app> \
+-c appCustomDomainName=<Enter Custom Domain Name to be used for Front-end application> \
 -c loadBalancerOriginCustomDomainName=<Enter Custom Domain Name to be used for Load Balancer Origin> \
--c loadBalancerOriginCustomDomainName2=<Enter Custom Domain Name to be used for Load Balancer Origin of second app> \
 -c customDomainRoute53HostedZoneID=<Enter Route53 Hosted Zone ID for the Custom Domain being used> \
--c customDomainRoute53HostedZoneName=<Enter Route53 Hostedzone Name> \
+-c customDomainRoute53HostedZoneName=<Enter Route53 Hosted Zone Name for the Custom Domain being used> \
 -c customDomainCertificateArn=<Enter ACM Certificate ARN for Custom Domains provided>
 ```